laravel/docs/collections.md

 <a name="method-dump"></a>
 #### `dump()` {#collection-method}

-The `dump` method dumps the given collection's items:
+The `dump` method dumps the collection's items:

     $collection = collect(['John Doe', 'Jane Doe']);